jfrogren/portfolio-arkivet/content/post/210812-formulating-a-reminder-to-complement-infoletter-about-study-III.md

 ---
-title: "Formulating a Reminder to Complement Infoletter about Study III"
+title: "Formulating a Reminder to complement Infoletter about Study III"
 date: 2021-08-12
 draft: false
 categories: [""]